Five tips for effective self-learning

 • Motivation: Staying motivated on your learning journey

 In addition to fundamental framework conditions that HR can set for the development of their employees, there are also measures for the learners themselves.
-Below are a few tips and tricks you can share with learners to maximize their success in self-directed learning.
+Below are a few tips for self-learning and tricks for employees to maximize their learning success and effectiveness.

 • At what time of day am I most receptive?